Applications accepted between 1 October 2019 and 6:00pm on 17 January 2020.

 - Before the Festival commences, competitors names will be drawn by an independent panel to decide on the order of performance.
 This order will then be followed at every stage.

-- Recording for Solo competitions should be a recent unedited recording, and can be submitted digitally.
-Instructions are provided on how to submit your recording whilst making an application to compete.
 The recording should be accompanied by a letter of recommendation from the competitor’s current or most recent teacher.
 There is no need to submit a recording for the piano accompaniment category however a letter of recommendation must be submitted with the application.

 - Entries will be accepted from the 1 October 2019.
 The deadline for receiving entries and recordings is 6:00pm on 17 January 2020.